For Cancer Patients, Anguish Grows Over Deferred Surgery As Risk Rises

 Last June, days after her 40th birthday, Silver felt a lump in her left breast that turned out to be a tumor that had spread to her lung and liver.

-For eight months, Silver underwent chemotherapy that reduced the masses to operable size.
-But last month, her oncologist explained a mastectomy would also require an additional procedure to take skin off her back, known as a "flap" to cover the wound.
+For eight months, she underwent chemotherapy that reduced the masses to operable size.
+But last month, Silver's oncologist explained a mastectomy would also require an additional procedure to take skin off her back, known as a "flap" to cover the wound.

-That secondary surgery was considered cosmetic and therefore "non-essential," according to the standards put in place this spring because of the coronavirus pandemic.
+That secondary surgery was considered cosmetic and therefore nonessential, according to the standards put in place this spring because of the coronavirus pandemic.
 Silver's surgery, like many others, was put on hold.

-"It's not necessarily considered a medical emergency by them, even though it's, like, the entire world to me," says Silver; NPR is using only her first name, at her request, to preserve her medical privacy.
+"It's not necessarily considered a medical emergency by them, even though it's, like, the entire world to me," Silver says.
+NPR is using only her first name, at her request, to preserve her medical privacy.

 She felt shattered, she says, especially because she was unable to see her parents or get hugs from her friends.